What you will learn

 The result is that a tomato plant grown on the balcony may require much more frequent watering than the same plant grown in the garden.

-How much water do balcony plants really need?
+How much water do potted plants on the balcony need?

 Not all plants have the same water needs.